jared-richard-clarke/pratt-parser/README.md

 I'm building a Pratt Parser for arithmetic and symbolic expressions.
 This parser inputs a string and outputs an abstract syntax tree.
-Robust error handling is a priority, so extra-textual information is provided, both in the abstract syntax tree and error messaging.
+Robust error handling is a priority, so extra-textual information is provided, both in the abstract syntax tree and in error messaging.

 This implementation is currently written in Go, although I will probably expand into other languages.